sho-87/sensormotion/README.rst

 Usage
 -----

-Here is example workflow for extracting step-based metrics from raw vertical acceleration data:
+Here is brief example of extracting step-based metrics from raw vertical acceleration data:

 Import the package: